-The Claims Administrator employs a language line interpretation service for use by all of our Member Services call centers.
-Simply call the Anthem Health Guide Member Services phone number on the back of your Identification Card and a representative will be able to help you.
-Translation of written materials about your benefits can also be asked for by contacting Anthem Health Guide Member Services.
+Anthem Blue Cross Life and Health Insurance Company (Anthem) is committed to communicating with our Members about their health Plan, no matter what their language is.
+Anthem employs a language line interpretation service for use by all of our Member Services call centers.
+Simply call the Member Services phone number on the back of your Identification Card and a representative will be able to help you.
+Translation of written materials about your benefits can also be asked for by contacting Member Services.
 TTY/TDD services also are available by dialing 711.
 A special operator will get in touch with us to help with your needs.